Gabelli Center for Teaching & Learning

 Celebrating a Year of Transformative Impact in Catholic Education

 Discover how Iona University is redefining the future of education.
 With the launch of the Gabelli Center for Teaching & Learning—made possible by Marc Gabelli and the EMG Madonna Foundation—Iona is ushering in a new era of academic innovation rooted in Catholic values and inspired by the legacy of Blessed Edmund Rice.
-From empowering faculty to preparing students for the challenges and opportunities of an AI-driven world, the GCTL is already making a powerful impact.
+From empowering faculty to preparing students for the challenges and opportunities of an AI-driven world, the Gabelli Center is already making a powerful impact.

 Learn how Iona is shaping tomorrow’s leaders today